-Skills Showcased: UI Design, Front-End Web Development
+Skills Utilized: UI Design, Front-End Web Development

 (Let the images finish loading before reading.
 It might take a while.)